ColetteThomson/famous-quotes-quiz/README.md

 This website has been designed to not retain user information, with username information only being stored within the local storage feature (in developer tools) on the user's device.

 #### Features
 * The home page has a feature allowing the user to enter a username, should they wish to.
 There is no limitation on this field and letters, numbers or special characters may be entered.
 This field is totally optional.
-If a username is entered, a greeting will be displayed to the user.
-Additionally, the quiz completion messages (on 'Actor Quotes Quiz' and 'Movie Quotes Quiz' pages) will be displayed either with the entered username, or without if no username was entered.
+If a username is entered, a greeting will be displayed to the user. <br>
+The username field can be found [here](assets/images/feature_username_comp.jpg) <br>
+The username greeting can be found [here](assets/images/feature_username_result_if_username_entered_comp.jpg)
 * A Countdown Timer set to 70 seconds has been added for the 'Actor Quotes Quiz' and the 'Movie Quotes Quiz' pages.
-If the timer expires before the user completes the quiz, the onscreen timer will display a message warning the user that after a delay of 5 seconds - the timer will automatically reset (reload) the page, move to the top of the page and restart.
+If the timer expires before the user completes the quiz, the onscreen timer will display a message warning the user that after a delay of 5 seconds - the timer will automatically reset (reload) the page, move to the top of the page and restart.<br>
+The countdown timer can be found [here](assets/images/feature_countdown-timer_comp.jpg)<br>
+The countdown expiry message can be found [here](assets/images/feature_timer-expiry_comp.jpg)
 * Clicking the Reset Button will also reset (reload) the page, move to the top of the page and restart the countdown timer.
-This button can be selected by the user at any time.
+This button can be selected by the user at any time.<br>
+The reset button can be found [here](assets/images/feature_reset-button_comp.jpg)
 * If the user submits their answers and then decides to re-attempt the quiz, they will need to click the Reset Button to 'clear' their answers and results, reload the page and restart the timer.
-* On the 'Actor Quotes Quiz' and the 'Movie Quotes Quiz' pages, a congratulatory message will display should the user achieve a 10/10 score.
-An alternative encouraging message will appear should the user achieve less than 10/10.
 * The Submit Button tallies the user's score comparing their answers against correct answers.
 Upon clicking this button, the countdown timer will be halted.
-This allows the user to assess their own time taken to complete the quiz against the displayed seconds remaining.
+This allows the user to assess their own time taken to complete the quiz against the displayed seconds remaining.<br>
+The submit button can be found [here](assets/images/feature_submit-button_comp.jpg)
 * The user's quiz results and score will appear underneath the Submit Button, when this button is clicked by the user.
 Only the answers for the incorrectly and/or unanswered questions, will be displayed - along with the appropriate correct answer.
+On the 'Actor Quotes Quiz' and the 'Movie Quotes Quiz' pages, a congratulatory message will display should the user achieve a 10/10 score.
+An alternative encouraging message will appear should the user achieve less than 10/10.
+Messages will contain the username if entered via the home page username field.
+Alternatively the same message will be displayed, but without a username.<br>
+Alternative message *with* a username can be found [here](assets/images/feature_user-results-container_with_username_comp.jpg) <br>
+Alternative message *without* a username can be found [here](assets/images/feature_user-results-container_comp.jpg) <br>
+Congratulatory message *with* a username can be found [here](assets/images/feature_congrats-message_with_username_comp.jpg) <br>
+Congratulatory message *without* a username can be found [here](assets/images/feature_congrats-message_comp.jpg)

 ## Technologies